Understanding Quote and Order Workflows

 Your clients will receive email notifications when:

-- They request a new Quote or place an Order on the website
+- They request a new Quote or place an Order on the website (or when you manually create a Quote or Order)

 - The Status of the Quote or Order Changes (One exception: when your Order status is set to “Ready for Delivery”, your client does NOT get an email- this is an internal status for you to place orders into a intermediate state so you know it’s ready for fulfillment)